-- Newer models of RVs usually come with a carbon monoxide (CO) detector.
+- Newer models of RVs usually come with a carbon monoxide (CO) alarm.

-- If you don’t have a built-in carbon monoxide (CO) detector, you can buy a portable, battery-operated one.
+- If you don’t have a built-in carbon monoxide (CO) alarm, you can buy a portable, battery-operated one.

-- Be sure to test and replace the detector per the manufacturer’s instructions and replace the batteries (on both hardwired and battery-operated detectors).
-An easy way to remember to replace batteries is to do it when you change the clocks for daylight savings time.
+- Be sure to test and replace the alarm per the manufacturer’s instructions and replace the batteries (on both hardwired and battery-operated detectors).
+An easy way to remember to replace batteries is to do it when you head out for the first time each season.

 Watch your generators

 Exhaust leaks from a generator are a common cause of carbon monoxide (CO) incidents.